mattjr/syntheticcv/readme.md

 ## linux (tested on ubuntu)

 in a terminal go in the folder than contains the script install.sh and run it by typing

-	./install.sh
+	hg clone ssh://hg@bitbucket.org/martin_delagorce/syntheticcv
+	cd syntheticcv
+	sh install.sh

 ## testing